 Using Skype is one of the best ways to stay connected to your college age children & grandchildren.
 My Mom always said “you never stop being a parent”.
 Those words have repeated in my mind many times over the years.
 However, in addition to the trials of being a parent we also get to enjoy the joys of seeing our children’s successes as they head off to college.

-Along with typical college supplies, today’s students are bringing Skype to college with them on their smart phones and computers.
+Along with typical college supplies, today’s students are bringing video chat apps to college with them on their smart phones and computers.
 Colleges are developing Virtual Advising Centers.
 Once the teen becomes a student on campus, virtual appointments can be scheduled with their assigned advisor.
-Skype is also developing a Resident Advisor Program where students can ask questions and share information with other students.

 Most high school students have learned to connect with peers electronically.
 Now you will want to transfer that skill to staying connected with family.
 Telephone calls are fine but they can’t compare with actually seeing the person you miss being with.
 Facial expressions provide clues to feeling that may not be expressed.